huacnlee/rails-settings-cached/README.md

 # Rails Settings Cached

-This is improved from [rails-settings](https://github.com/ledermann/rails-settings), added caching for all settings.
-Settings is a plugin that makes managing a table of global key, value pairs easy.
+This a plugin that makes managing a table of global key, value pairs easy.
 Think of it like a global Hash stored in your database, that uses simple ActiveRecord like methods for manipulation.
 Keep track of any global setting that you dont want to hard code into your rails app.
 You can store any kind of object.
 Strings, numbers, arrays, or any object.

+> 🚨 BREAK CHANGES WARNING:
+> rails-settings-cached 2.x has redesign the API, the new version will compatible with the stored setting values by older version.
+> When you wants to upgrade 2.x, you must read the README again, and follow guides to change your Setting model.

 ## Status